Artemisia I of Caria: Death

+Reception in the Greco-Roman world

-Herodotus had a favourable opinion of Artemisia, despite her support of Persia.
-He praised her decisiveness and intelligence, and emphasised her influence on Xerxes.
+Herodotus admired Artemisia, despite her support of Persia.
+He praised her decisiveness and intelligence, and emphasised her strategies under Xerxes' as his Grand Admiral.

-Polyaenus says that Xerxes praised her gallantry.
+Polyaenus says that Xerxes spoke highly of her gallantry.
 He also in the eighth book of his work Stratagems, mentions that when Artemisia (he may have referred to Artemisia I, but most probably he referred to Artemisia II) wanted to conquer Latmus, she placed soldiers in ambush near the city and she, with women, eunuchs and musicians, celebrated a sacrifice at the grove of the Mother of the Gods, which was about seven stades distant from the city.
 When the inhabitants of Latmus came out to see the magnificent procession, the soldiers entered the city and took possession of it.

 Justin in the History of the World mentioned that she "was fighting with the greatest gallantry among the foremost leaders; so that you might have seen womanish fear in a man, and manly boldness in a woman."

-On the other hand, Thessalus, a son of Hippocrates, described her in a speech as a cowardly pirate.
-In his speech, Thessalus said that the King of Persia demanded earth and water from the Coans in 493 BC but they refused, so he gave the island to Artemisia to be wasted.
-Artemisia led a fleet of ships to the island of Cos to slaughter the Coans, but the gods intervened.
-After Artemisia's ships were destroyed by lightning and she hallucinated visions of great heroes, she fled Cos.
-However, she later conquered the island.